 June 30, 2006 Competition imporoves the breed and the LCD screen continues to improve in both size and picture quality.
 One of the traditional weaknesses in LCD television performance is in the area of delivering crisp, fast action imagery, which can be significantly improved with higher refresh rates.
 JVC introduced the world's first 120Hz LCD TV last year (Q3, 2005) in Japan, and earlier this week announced plans to offer the technology in the US market.
 JVC's Clear Motion Drive technology produces images at 120 frames per second (120Hz), double the typical rate, and inserts an interpolated image.
 The result is a significant reduction in blurring or ghost images.
 JVC will offer Clear Motion Drive in the 37-inch LT-37X987, to be available in August, and the 32-inch LT-32X987, to be available in October.
 Both sets offer 1366 x 768p native resolution and JVC's fifth generation D.I.S.T.
 (Digital Image Scaling Technology) Genessa 32-bit CPU video processing, which seamlessly upscales any video source to display at 768p.

-« Back to LCD TV with 120Hz Refresh Rate
+Read the full article: LCD TV with 120Hz Refresh Rate